YieldRay/simpledragger/README.md

 </simple-dragger>
 ```

-or use the low-level api
+Or use the low-level API.

 ```html
 <div class="test">